OmaymaS/OmaymaS.github.io/_posts/2016-6-16-InfluenceAnalysis.md

-**Leverage** is a measure of how far an observation on the predictor variable *(X in our case)* from the mean of the predictor variable.
+**Leverage** is a measure of how far an observation on the predictor variable *(Let it be X)* from the mean of the predictor variable.
 To understand it, let's imagine a beam pivoted at a fixed hinge.
 The higher the leverage value of an observation, the more potential it has to impact the fitted model.
 This depends on how it conforms to the fitted model.

 We can read this everywhere, but to get the concept easily, let's look at the following example.